a-h/templ/docs/docs/04-core-concepts/02-template-generation.md

 The `templ generate` command will recurse into subdirectories and generate Go code for every `*.templ` file it finds.

-The command will output a list of files that it processed, how long it took, and a total elapsed time.
+The command will output a list of files that it processed, how long it took, and the total elapsed time.

 ```
 main.templ complete in 897.292µs